BobyMCbobs/gha-sync-scan-and-build/README.md

 # gha-sync-scan-and-build

-Test GHA for image syncing, scanning and building
+> Test GHA for image syncing, scanning and building

 # Purpose

 - sync to vendor images
 - build container images
 - run security scans again each destination image in configuration
+- exercise capabilities

 The repo is mostly concerned with base images or images used in build processes.